Let us work together, stay calm and support each other during this time.

 WHAT DOES THIS MEAN FOR ST. JOHN VIANNEY?

 - Public Masses will continue to be limited capacity.
-Public Mass will be celebrated at 4:30 PM Saturday and 8:30 AM, 11 AM, and 5 PM Sunday.
-Livestream Mass will be recorded at the 8:30 AM Mass.
+Public Mass will be celebrated at 4:30 PM Saturday and 7:30 AM, 9 AM, 11 AM, and 5 PM Sunday.
+Livestream Mass will be recorded at Saturday’s 4:30 PM Mass.
 Celebrate Mass with us virtually by reviewing our live stream schedule.
 Click here for detailed liturgical modifications during this time.
 Live Stream Weekend Masses will continue.
 Daily Masses are now in person without a livestream.
 Monday – Friday, 7 AM and 8 AM, Saturday – seating is limited seating.

 - With Masses with limited capacity obviously comes the lack of offertory giving.
 Parishioners are encouraged to make use of our online giving through FaithDirect, electronic transfer of funds, or simply mail in your offertory, to assist the existence of our parish at this time of crisis.